menu icon

 4-5 tablespoons chunjang, 1 tablespoon vegetarian oyster sauce, 1 tablespoon sugar

 • Now, add broth and tofu to the pan.
-Give everything a mix, and bring mixture to a gentle simmer.
-Let it simmer for 3-4 minutes.
-In the meantime, mix cornstarch with water and stir until the cornstarch has dissolved completely.
+Give everything a mix, and bring mixture to a gentle simmer, cooking for 3-4 minutes.

 1 cup vegetable broth, 1 14 oz block extra firm tofu, 1 tablespoon cornstarch, 2 tablespoons water